sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Add ability to configure CRL
   - Add ability to configure OCSP
   - Add ability to generate self-signed certificates as well as certificate signing requests
-  - Add ability to sign CSR's by running in a CA mode
   - Add ability to associate host and CA certs with application
   - Add CLIs to configure and manage certificates
   - Add validation and monitoring of certificates